Silver trout

-The name "silver trout" is also sometimes used for rainbow trout.

-The silver trout (Salvelinus agassizii) is an extinct char species or variety that inhabited a few waters in New Hampshire prior to 1939, when a biological survey conducted on the Connecticut watershed by the New Hampshire Fish and Game Department found none.
+The silver trout (Salvelinus agassizii) is an extinct char species or subspecies that inhabited a few waters in New Hampshire in the United States prior to 1939, when a biological survey conducted on the Connecticut watershed by the New Hampshire Fish and Game Department found none.

 Description

-The silver trout was often a foot long and was said to actually be olive green in color.
-In the lakes silver trout inhabited, large quantities of the species appeared in October to spawn.

-Systematic position
+The silver trout was about a foot long.
+It had an olive-green back that faded to a bright silver underside tinged with vermillion.
+Females had faint golden spots along their side.
+Males were darker-colored with more red on the belly, and had small red spots within their golden spots.
+Size-based sexual dimorphism was also far more pronounced among the silver trout than among other char, with males being much larger than females, as opposed to only a slight size difference in other char species.

+Taxonomy

+The distinctiveness of the silver trout was noted by famed naturalist Louis Agassiz as far back as 1859, who requested specimens of trout from Dublin Pond, and upon analyzing them, identified them as a taxon distinct from the brook trout.

-To formally describe the species and prevent local fishermen from overharvesting in the absence of bag limits, specimens were sent to Harvard and the U.S. National Museum for identification, where the fish was first described as a form of lake trout (Salvelinus namaycush), and later as a variety of brook trout (Salvelinus fontinalis).
-The silver trout was described as Salmo agassizii in 1885.
-W.C.Kendall, who published a famous monograph on New England chars in 1914, in turn concluded that the silver trout was related to the Arctic char (Salvelinus alpinus).
+To formally describe the species and prevent local fishermen from overharvesting in the absence of bag limits, specimens were sent to Harvard and the U.S. National Museum for identification, where the fish was first described as a form of lake trout (Salvelinus namaycush), and later as a variety of brook trout (Salvelinus fontinalis) by Spencer Fullerton Baird.
+The silver trout was described as Salmo agassizii by Samuel Garman in 1885, honoring Agassiz for his early identification of the fish.
+However, David Starr Jordan disputed this classification and reiterated that the silver trout was only a subspecies or color morph of the brook trout, referring to it as Salvelinus fontinalis agassizi.
+Jordan would later accept it as a distinct species in his book American Food and Game Fishes.
+W. C. Kendall, who published a famous monograph on New England chars in 1914, in turn concluded that the silver trout was related to the Arctic char (Salvelinus alpinus).

 Re-examining the 13 silver trout specimens in the U.S. National Museum by matching the markings on the dorsal fin and tail, the numbers of vertebrae, and the array of pelvic fin rays and between different species, Robert J. Behnke concluded that the silver trout was most closely related to the brook trout, while the divergence was still concluded to be enough to place it outside of typical S. fontinalis.
-Behnke concluded the silver trout evolved from brook trout ancestors in New England lakes with deep, cold, clear, well-oxygenated depths as a planctivorous fish.
+Behnke concluded the silver trout evolved from brook trout ancestors in New England lakes with deep, cold, clear, well-oxygenated depths as a planktivorous fish.